A-Shleifman/eslint-plugin-export-scope/README.md

   │   'src/scripts/schemaParser.ts', │
   │ ]                                │
   ╰──────────────────────────────────╯
-// ⬆ by default exports are only importable within `generated` folder, but folders/files in exceptions are exempt.
+// ⬆ by default exports are only importable
+// within `generated` folder, but
+// folders/files in `exceptions` are exempt.

 ```